-The sports coaching industry is a $8 billion business, according to the market research group IBISWorld.
-From 2012 to 2017 this industry, composed of more than 130,000 businesses, experienced 3 percent annual growth.
+The sports coaching industry is an $8 billion business, according to the market research group IBISWorld.
+From 2014 to 2019 this industry, composed of nearly 146,000 businesses, experienced growth of nearly 3 percent.
 The sports coaching field is expected to continue performing well in the years to come due to increased participation in sports for health benefits as well as to offset the high cost of college tuition through sports scholarships.
 Sports camps and academies are growing as parents seek sports coaches and programs to help their children stay active and improve their likelihood of receiving sports scholarships.

 Fitness trainers work with people of all ages in health clubs, gyms, fitness or recreation centers, and in yoga and Pilates studios.
 They lead group classes, instructing students and demonstrating exercises.
 They also evaluate individuals for their strength and conditioning, and create exercise programs to help people improve their fitness levels.
 They teach strength training, stretching, and cardiovascular exercises, demonstrate how to use exercise equipment, and discuss other issues such as nutrition and weight control.
 Group fitness instructors teach group classes such as cardio kickboxing, dance, aerobics, core conditioning with weights, and more.
 Personal fitness trainers work with individuals to guide them during workouts, often creating workout programs for personal training sessions.
 There were approximately 356,900 fitness trainers and aerobics instructors employed in the United States in May 2018, according to the Department of Labor.